just4give/keep-ngrok-running/README.md

 forever.

-**Please note, this is a hack and probably you should be good if you are prototyping something for your own such as home automation etc. Please consider paid subcription of ngrok if you are thinking to use it in production environment or commerical use.**
+**Please note, this is a hack and probably you should be good if you are prototyping something for your own such as home automation etc. Please consider paid subscription of ngrok if you are thinking to use it in production environment or commercial use.**

 ![iot](https://user-images.githubusercontent.com/9275193/51857830-3ef9ab80-2301-11e9-955f-96a706c52380.png)